sybrew/pro-mime-types/readme.txt

 == Description ==

-Pro Mime Types allows you to enable or disable MIME types uploads.
+Pro Mime Types allows you to enable or disable many MIME types uploads.

-You can also see the list of all active MIME Types on the site or network.
+You can also see the list of all active MIME types on the site or network.

-- When a MIME Type is allowed: Users allowed to upload files can now do so for that MIME type.
+- When a MIME type is allowed: Users allowed to upload files can now do so for that MIME type.
-- When a MIME Type is disallowed: The user gets an error that the file isn't allowed because of security reasons.
+- When a MIME type is disallowed: The user gets an error that the file isn't allowed because of security reasons.

 For WordPress Multisite networks, enable this plugin in network-mode control MIME types on the entire network.

+= Features =

+* Control many MIME types for upload via a modern interface.
+* All assumed safe MIME types are enabled by default.
+* All assumed unsafe MIME types have a tooltip with an explanation.
+Hover over the big colored icon.
+* View all allowed MIME types for the site (also those enabled by other plugins).
+* Sort through text, code, and miscellaneous file types via the Media Library,
+* Sorting through images, audio, video, documents, spreadsheets, and archives now recognize more types.
+* Multisite: Can run in single-site mode, where every subsite has custom allowed MIME types.
+These can only be assigned by the network administrator.
+* Multisite: Can run in network-mode, where all sites are allowed the same MIME types.
+This can be configured via the network administration UI.

+Note: PHP file type support cannot be enabled to protect you.

 == Installation ==